-After having made the decision to move your elderly parent or other close family member into your own home, either on a temporary basis while they recover from an operation or for the long term, there are certain adjustments it would be prudent to make.
+After having decided to move your elderly parent or other close family member into your own home, either temporarily while they recover from an operation or for the long term, there are certain adjustments it would be prudent to make.
+From installing easy-to-use mobility devices to hiring a philadelphia home care agency (or local agency), all of these can make a difference.

 With that being said, here is a concise guide to adapting your abode before your elderly loved one moves into the family home.